dCache/dcache-book2/config-info-provider.md

     GlueSEImplementationVersion: DCACHE-PATCH-VERSION (ns=Chimera)
     GlueSESizeTotal: 86

-The actual values you see will be site-specific and depend on the contents of the `info-provider.xml` file and your DCACHE configuration.
+The actual values you see will be site-specific and depend on the contents of the **info-provider.xml** file and your DCACHE configuration.

-To verify that there are no problems, redirect standard-out to `/dev/null` to show only the error messages:
+To verify that there are no problems, redirect standard-out to **/dev/null** to show only the error messages:

-    PROMPT-ROOT CMD-INFO-PROVIDER >/dev/null
+    [root] # dcache-info-provider >/dev/null

 If you see error messages (which may be repeated several times) of the form:

-    PROMPT-ROOT CMD-INFO-PROVIDER >/dev/null
+    [root] # dcache-info-provider >/dev/null
     Recoverable error
     Failure reading http://localhost:2288/info: no more input

-then it is likely that either the CELL-HTTPD or CELL-INFO service has not been started.
+then it is likely that either the `httpd` or `info` service has not been started.
 Use the above `wget` test to check that both services are running.
 You can also see which services are available by running the `dcache services` and `dcache status` commands.

-Decommissioning the old info provider
+DECOMMISSIONING THE OLD INFO PROVIDER
 =====================================

 Sites that were using the old (pre-1.9.5) info provider should ensure that there are no remnants of this old info-provider on their machine.
 Although the old info-provider has been removed from DCACHE, it relied on static LDIF files, which might still exist.
 If so, then BDII will obtain some information from the current info-provider and some out-of-date information from the static LDIF files.
 BDII will then attempt to merge the two sources of information.
 The merged information may provide a confusing description of your DCACHE instance, which may prevent clients from working correctly.